 1. A specific and measurable goal.
 For example, "I want to get a sub-4hour marathon at London Marathon 2021".

 2. A subjective personal goal.
 For example, "I want to feel like I am stronger by the end of the year".

 To learn more about setting goals, read my blog post here.

 There's an abundance of training plans available online.
 These plans can be very effective for some people but are often quite restrictive and fixed so it can be difficult to stick to these plans.

 Instead, try using a 'Flexi-Plan'.
 This plan has different colour coded running sessions that should be incorporated over a two-week period.
 You can build your own training plan using a combination of these coloured sessions and fit it around life commitments.

 To learn more about using a Flexi-Plan, click here.

 It's time to put all of the above into action.
-Download the plan and start filling in your motivations, barriers, goals and training sessions.
-Review it regularly to make sure it fits around your schedule, and tell a friend about your plan to stay accountable.
+Download your plan template and start filling in your motivations, barriers, goals and training sessions.
+Review it regularly to adjust to your schedule, and tell a friend about your plan to stay accountable.